danieloran/danieloran.github.io/_posts/2025-02-24-what-we-lose-when-ai-writes-for-us.md

 But we’re making a Faustian bargain with the AI gods: in exchange for painless perfect prose, we’re sacrificing rare, elusive moments of clarity and creativity.

 Real writing — the kind where you spend long periods staring uncomfortably at a blank page — is hard because it’s valuable.
-And valuable things don’t come easy.
+And valuable things don’t come easily.

 **When you do it right**, writing is clear thinking, distilled and explained in a way that other people can understand.
 That’s a two-part activity: considering a topic deeply enough so you understand it and then figuring out how to communicate that knowledge.